apache/nuttx/configs/sabre-6quad/README.txt

 1. Currently all device interrupts are handled on CPU0 only.
 Critical sections will attempt to disable interrupts but will now disable interrupts only on the current CPU (which may not be CPU0).
-Perhaps that should be a spinlock to prohibit execution of interrupts on CPU0 when other CPUs are in a critical section?
+There is a spinlock to prohibit entrance into these critical sections in interrupt handlers of other CPUs.

-   2016-11-17:  A fix was added to sched/irq/irq_csection that should correct this problem.
    When the critical section is used to lock a resource that is also used by interupt handling, the interrupt handling logic must also take the spinlock.
    This will cause the interrupt handlers on other CPUs to spin until leave_critical_section() is called.
 More verification is needed, however.

 2. Cache Concurency.
 This is a complex problem.
 There is logic in place now to clean CPU0 D-cache before starting a new CPU and for invalidating the D-Cache